 Withdrawal of a General Partner

 A general partner of a partnership having a statement on file may file a statement of withdrawal, publish and file an affidavit of publication.
-(Publication is not required if dissolution of the partnership has been published pursuant to the Corporations Code.)
+(Publication is not required if the dissolution of the partnership has been published pursuant to the Corporations Code.)
 Forms for this purpose are available in the County Clerk's Office.
+The Statement of Withdrawal form may be downloaded by clicking here.
+To view the fees associated with filing a Withdrawal of a General Partner, please click here to view our Fee Schedule.

 Trustees, Guardians, Administrators, Assignees, and Purchasers